TL;DR: Since the Epic Games v. Apple ruling, when executed properly, iOS External Payments are increasing net revenue with little conversion impact.

 The shift teams didn’t expect

-Some app leaders have hesitated adopting External Payments, concerned that it means fully abandoning Apple’s payments system.
-From what we’ve seen that’s never the case.
+Some app leaders have hesitated adopting External Payments, concerned that it means fully abandoning Apple’s system.
+From what we’ve seen that’s rarely the case.

-External Payments doesn’t replace the In-App Purchases (IAP) , but complements them.
-Many of the successful implementations we’ve seen keep IAP alongside External Payments.
+In many cases, External Payments doesn’t necessarily replace the App Store, but complements it.
+Almost all successful implementations we’ve seen keep In-App purchases alongside External Payments.

-iOS External Payments for teams selling in the US often means more choice for the developer and the customer, not more restrictions.
-In this recent webinar with Paddle, Fernando Rojo, Head of Mobile at Vercel, underscores this critical point.
+External payments for teams selling in the US often means more choice for the customer, not more restrictions with minimal conversion impact.

 What does the data say?